 To help you understand the typical behaviors of dogs, we’ve prepared this article.
 That said, here’re why your dog keeps rubbing his head on you.

 Reason 1: To Show Affection

 We all know about the “sniffing test”.
 It’s the best personality test out there!
 Your dog can tell a lot about a person just by sniffing them.

 Once you pass the sniffing test, the dog will let you pet it.
 Nuzzling is a form of expression that dogs use to ask for your affection.
 It can also be their way of expressing love and kinship towards you.

 Reason 2: To Mark You

-Just like cats, dogs too want to mark their owner with their scent.
+Like cats, dogs also want to mark their owner with their scent.
 Dogs have scent glands located on their face.
 Nuzzling helps them spread their scent all over you.

-It’s an attempt to pass down a simple message to other dogs and cats around.
+It attempts to pass down a simple message to other dogs and cats.
 “He belongs to me!”

 Thanks to the scent, other cats and dogs will think twice before approaching you!

 You might be confused at this point.